nowarp/nowarp.github.io/docs/hacking/design.md

 ## Souffle Datalog Solver

-Misti leverages the [Souffle datalog solver](https://souffle-lang.github.io), an industry-grade and highly efficient datalog solver designed specifically for program analysis.
+Misti leverages the [Souffle Datalog solver](https://souffle-lang.github.io), an industry-grade and highly efficient Datalog solver designed specifically for program analysis.
 Souffle provides native parallel execution and is extremely fast, making it an ideal choice for analyzing complex codebases.

 ## Dataflow Analysis in Misti